Post Baccalaureate Program

 To assist your application process the application is avaliable as PDF to review before hand here.

-To be eligible for the Post Baccalaureate Program, you must:
+To be eligible for the Post Baccalaureate Program, applicants must meet the following criteria:

-• Have received an undergraduate degree from an accredited institution by June of the year for which admission is requested
+3. Have received a bachelor's degree from an accredited institution by June of the year for which admission is requested.

-• Have taken the MCAT within the past 3 years at time of application
+1. The MCAT must have been taken within the past 3 years at time of application and no more than 2 times in the last year.

 Frequently asked questions